WO2007010308A1 - Betting on games using a betting exchange system - Google Patents

 It is possible for winning hands or losing hands to be revealed earlier in the game.
 An enumerator program running at the server generates all possible outcomes for an incomplete hand.
 A guaranteed losing hand is identified prior to the start of a betting window and further betting on the hand is prevented.
 For example, Figure 7 illustrates a screenshot showing a hand that has been eliminated during the Turn round.
 Betting on the other hands continues to be permitted.

+In the event that there can be only one winner, either one hand or a dead heat between two or more hands, the game is suspended and proceeds to settlement.
 This may occur during an early round.
 For example, Figure 8 shows a view where two hands are guaranteed winners and two hands are losers on the Flop round.
 At this point, the bets proceed to settlement immediately, where the accounts of winning users are credited and the accounts of losing users debited.

 Evaluation of each hand is done during every round and follows the normal rules of the game in question, or in another example follows rules as preset by the system operator.
 For example, in evaluating a hand, evaluation can be based on both hole cards and three community cards, on one hole card and four community cards, or on all five community cards.